bairblog/bairblog.github.io/README.md

 - Be *very careful* that all links are working correctly, and that their baseurls are correct.

-- Before actual deployment, be careful about setting `visible: False` for posts which are not yet released!
+- Before actual deployment, **make sure `visible: False` is set for posts which are not yet released**!
 Future posts should only be set to visible for the purposes of previewing them.

+- Make sure permissions are set correctly, otherwise people will not be able to view the `.html` files, or they may see them but the output will look awful (think normal HTML text without the Jekyll beautification).
+Run `ls -lh` and check that files have permissions shown as `drwxrwxr-x` for directories and `-rwxrwxr-x` for non-directories.
+This can be done recursively inside a blog directory with `chmod -R 775 *`.

 Finally, if you're satisfied with how this looks, then change the baseurl to be `blog`, re-bundle in production mode using the same command above, and copy the